All Episodes

 Kitty then calls over to the kids, but Jose says to leave them when they don't respond.

-As we see they're talking about the murder, which is when we cut to black.
+As we see, they're talking about the murder, which is when we cut to black.

-Now to complicate things further, we know how real life events develop beyond the show.
+Now, to complicate things further, we know how real-life events develop beyond the show.

-Saying things were happening and that it was worse now, painted out a scared boy who worried every night his dad would come in.
+Now, painted out a scared boy who worried every night his dad would come in.

-The letter said, every night I stay up thinking he might come in.
+The letter said, Every night I stay up thinking he might come in.

 I need to put it out my mind.